MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/budget-period-setup.md

 This article explains how to setup a budget period setup, both at an organization level and also at a project level.

+> [!NOTE]
+> Budget period setup is mandatory at the project level to enable the time phasing of budgeted values and quantities over the budget line's period.

 ## What is Budget period

 Budget period would define how you would define the week, month, quarter and fiscal periods in your organization.

 For example, in some countries fiscal and quarter 1 would start on 01st of April and in some countries it would start on 1st of January.
 In some countries a work week would start on Monday and in some it would start on Sunday.
+Budget period config would define these at an organization level or at project level.

 Budget period setup at organization level would be available for consumption at a project level.
 However based on a specific project needs a project manager can override the organization budget period config at a project level, to cater to a specific project needs.

 ## Budget period setup at Organization level